What is Clinical Data Management (CDM)?

 Two such standards created by the Clinical Data Interchange Standards Consortium (CDISC) are particularly vital to CDM: the Study Data Tabulation Model Implementation Guide for Human Clinical Trials (SDTMIG) and the Clinical Data Acquisition Standards Harmonization (CDASH).
 The former is currently mandated for use by the U.S. Food and Drug Administration (FDA).
 The latter created a standard format for collecting data across studies so that data submissions can be more easily tracked and reviewed.

 CDMSs can be customized and may be tailor-made in the case of large, multinational pharmaceutical companies looking for tools that address the needs of their specific companies.
-Open-source tools such as TrailDB, open CDMS, OpenClinica, and PhOSCo are freely available and can be just as effective.
+In addition, open-source tools such as TrailDB, open CDMS, OpenClinica, and PhOSCo are freely available and can be just as effective.

-Between 2018 and 2028, the BLS (2019) projects that jobs in this field will grow 11 percent nationally, which is much faster than the average for all occupations in the country (5 percent).
-What’s more, it’s estimated that 5,300 new clinical data management positions will be needed nationwide and the average annual salary for this position is $91,160.
+Between 2019 and 2029, the BLS (2021) projects that jobs for clinical laboratory technicians and technologists (a related field) will grow 7 percent nationally, which is double the average for all occupations in the country (4 percent).
+What’s more, it’s estimated that 24,700 new clinical data management positions will be needed nationwide, and the median annual salary for this position is $54,180.

 Read on to learn about clinical data management workflow, professions, certifications, degree programs, and specializations.